e271828e/Flight.jl/docs/notes/design/framework_spec.md

 inside the `Simulation` constructor — CI would construct simulations with dummy deployment parameters, and the phase outputs must exist as coherent intermediate data anyway; the artifact just names them.

+**The schedule the `Build` carries is anchor-relative; the `Simulation` binds it.** From Stratum A the artifact gains two printable tables: the **anchor table** — each anchor's exact `(T, τ)` rationals with the declaring scope's path and key — and the **component table** of `(anchor, m, c)` triples with their declaration provenance, the `Relative`/`Absolute` chain down the tree.
+For a fully relative model the only anchor is `A₀` and the triples *are* the final base-tick `(D, Φ)` pairs; when anchors exist, final divisors cannot live here — they do not exist until `Δt_base` binds, and the same `Build` already backs many `Simulation`s with different deployment parameters.
+Binding ([§12.1](#121-three-strata)) produces the **bound schedule**, a named printable artifact on the `Simulation`: per discrete component, `(D, Φ, Δt)` with the anchor and provenance columns carried through — the single source of truth for `Δt` ([§8.5](#85-multi-rate-tick-scheduling)), the substrate of the grid diagnostics below, and the table that answers "when does what run, and what coincides with what".
+Its `show`-form is the **hyperperiod chart**: the pattern repeats with period `lcm(Dᵢ)` base ticks — the gate is pure modulo arithmetic, so one hyperperiod is the complete truth, not a sample — rendered as a tick chart over `k = 0 … lcm(Dᵢ) − 1`, with a guard for absurd hyperperiods.

+**Grid diagnostics print from the pool, exactly.** The refusal path's suggestion message and the derivation path's info line share one substrate: the coarsest admissible `Δt_base` with the admissible set `gcd(pool)/k`, and per-entry attribution — **leave-one-out refinement factors** `r_p = gcd(pool ∖ p)/gcd(pool)`, an integer ≥ 1 read as "how much coarser the grid would be without this entry", every `r_p > 1` listed rather than one culprit crowned (joint responsibility is the honest answer); and **prime attribution**, each prime power of `1/Δt_base` traced to the pool entries whose denominators supply it, which pinpoints what an edit changed.
+When an offset is a driver, the message adds the nearest non-refining alternatives — the admissible offsets on the grid the rest of the pool supports — turning the diagnostic into a repair.
+A simple-fraction-of-its-period test is authoring guidance only, never the engine's: demand is relational (`τ = T/10` can cost nothing and `τ = T/15` cost 3×, depending on what else is declared), so blame is computed against the actual pool.
+The derivation path — the one place refinement happens silently — always prints the derived value with its drivers, and carries the one advisory: `GridUtilization` ([Appendix C](#appendix-c-the-diagnostic-kind-set)), reporting `min_i Dᵢ` — base ticks between the fastest component's ticks — as "grid is N× finer than the fastest declared work" with the drivers named, information rather than scolding, since a scope deliberately declared finer than its fastest member to buy stagger room ([§8.5](#85-multi-rate-tick-scheduling)) legitimately inflates the metric.

 ### 12.3 Probing and input synthesis